MeetingLawyers/ios-sdk-legacy-sample/README.md

 Your app must provide an explanation for its use of capture devices using the **NSCameraUsageDescription** and **NSPhotoLibraryUsageDescription** Info.plist key. iOS displays this explanation when initially asking the user for permission to attach an element in the current conversation.

-(!)
-Attempting to attach a gallery photo or start a camera session without a usage description will raise an exception.
+⚠️ Attempting to attach a gallery photo or start a camera session without an usage description will raise an exception.

 ## Integration

-To use the library it is necessary to import it in our AppDelegate:
+To use the library is necessary to import it in our AppDelegate:

 ```swift
 import MediQuo
 ```

-Next, as soon as we receive notification from the system that our application is already active, we must configure the framework by providing the client's API key:
+Next, as soon as we receive a notification from the system telling that our application is already active, we must configure the framework by providing the client's API key:

 ```swift
 public func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {